LoopKit/loopdocs/docs/nightscout/remote-commands.md

 ### <span translate="no">Apple Keychain</span>

-If you are using a iPhone or Mac to issue remote commands through a browser or *Nightscout* app, you can use the &nbsp;<span translate="no">Apple Keychain</span>&nbsp; which has native support to store passwords and generate one-time passwords.
+If you are using an iPhone or a Mac to issue remote commands through a browser or *Nightscout* app, you can use the &nbsp;<span translate="no">Apple Keychain</span>&nbsp; which has native support to store passwords and generate one-time passwords.

-To setup your *Nightscout* credentials in &nbsp;<span translate="no">Apple Keychain</span>:
+To set up your *Nightscout* credentials in &nbsp;<span translate="no">Apple Keychain</span>:

 On the Caregivers device (iPhone or Mac):